 If you haven’t had the chance to listen to SMiiLE’ music yet, I highly suggest it.
 Yes, perhaps I’m partial because I had the chance to talk to the band leader himself.
-But it is also true that what this groovy, joyful and wonderfully strange little band from Austin has managed to do is undoubtedly one-of-a-kind, and therefore must be recognized.
+But it is also true that what this groovy, joyful and wonderfully strange little band from Austin has managed to do is undoubtedly one of a kind, and therefore should be recognized.
 It is not everyday that you come across a band whose foundations start at a soulful taco joint and a charmingly quaint coffee shop.
 So go give their music a listen to, it might just make you smile.